Micro Modular Reactor

 Current project footprint is less than the size of two Olympic running tracks

-One MMR unit could replace up to 200 million litres of diesel
+One MMR unit could replace 1.2 billion litres of diesel

 Key Features of the USNC-designed MMR